cooperdk/YAPO-e-plus/README.md

 pip install -r requirements.txt
 ```

-or updating the database, if you're already using YAPO and updating it - this is also run from the YAPO main dir:
+It might also be necessary to update the database, if you're already using YAPO - this is also run from the YAPO main dir:

 ```bash
 python manage.py makemigrations
 python manage.py migrate
 ```

-#### Discuss and share on Discord: https://discord.gg/zdm7Mdg
+##### Discuss and share on Discord: https://discord.gg/zdm7Mdg

 #### NEW FEATURES: